jagprog5/choose/readme.md

 # ch_hist

-`ch_hist` is a bash function installed with choose.
+`ch_hist` is a bash function installed with choose (only if bash is the shell being used).
 It allows a previous command to be re-run, like [fzf](https://github.com/junegunn/fzf).

 ```txt
   cd build